top of page

 A Night of a Thousand Questions

-Mah nishtana
+Mah Nishtana?

-and every age in between
+You are young, you are old and every age in between.

-You know much
+You know much or you know little,

-You are not a slave
+but you are not a slave to others.

-You sit, you recline at this table of freedom
+You are not beaten down as you recline at this table of freedom,

 so ask!